Where do you even begin planning and organizing an e-commerce storefront for your business?

 DO THEY RECOMMEND USER SELF-REGISTRATION OR MANUAL SETUP?

-On the other hand, if you’re primary visitors will be customers, you’ll probably want to opt for user self-registration, which is the process of users entering in their own information to create a profile.
-In either case, determine how your prospects would like to do their shopping on your platform and make the process as easy as possible.
+On the other hand, if your primary visitors will be customers, you’ll probably want to opt for user self-registration, which is the process of users entering in their own information to create a profile.
+In either case, determine how your prospects would like to do their shopping on your platform, and make the process as easy as possible.